 Credits, 3 sem. hrs.
 Art from the Renaissance to the present including architecture, decorative arts, painting and sculpture.
 Continuation of ART 407, but may be taken without prerequisite.
+This course is offered in both lecture and online formats.
 Course Designation: (L)